 ELEMENT | DESCRIPTION | OBSERVATIONS ON CONDITION | CONDITION INDICATOR | REMEDY | PRIORITY CODE | PROJECT CODE | PLATE NO. |

-Doors | This is the opening in a wall which is rectangular that offer access to a building and provides security and protection from the weather. | The doors of the facility were in good shape, as no apparent damages were noted during the inspection | 2 | Maintenance | 005 | NT00 5 | XY78W 2 |
+Doors | This is the rectangular opening in a rectangular wall that offers access to a building and provides security and weather protection. | The doors of the facility were in good shape, as no apparent damages were noted during the inspection | 2 | Maintenance | 005 | NT00 5 | XY78W 2 |

-Façade | This is the exterior face of the front of a building | No obvious wear was observed during facility inspection | 2 | Maintenance | 006 | NTT0 06 | UD63C |
+Façade | This is the exterior face of the front of a building | No obvious wear was observed during the facility inspection | 2 | Maintenance | 006 | NTT0 06 | UD63C |

-Arch | This is the curved structure that consists of bricks or blocks and offers support to the weight of a structure large | Large arched openings were observed | 1 | Install tie rods across them | 007 | NT00 7 | ZJ098V |
+Arch | This is the curved structure that consists of bricks or blocks and offers support to the weight of a large structure | Large arched openings were observed | 1 | Install tie rods across them | 007 | NT00 7 | ZJ098V |

 Vault | This is the curved masonry structure that supports the roof or offers support to the floor above | No obvious damage or wear was observed during the structural inspection of the Mundella Center | 2 | Maintenance | 008 | NT00 8 | RTY62 |